 However, as this information is implicit in the economic functions, the user need to input this value on the interface for purposes of generating reports.

-On the Destination tab (1), the user can define recoveries for each element in the panel (2) from Figure 1.
+On the Destination tab (light green), the user can define recoveries for each element in the panel (dark green) from Figure 1.

 Figure 1: Destinations tab and recoveries.